Friday, November 20, 2020

 One of my mother’s favorite sayings was, “This too shall pass.”
 This saying represents a positive perspective.
 It doesn't mean we deny reality; it just means we acknowledge that, even in the toughest circumstances, we have a way through them -- a light at the end of the tunnel.

-2— Realize that God is with us through this.
+2— Realize that God is with us through every circumstance.

 God will never abandon us.
-No matter what we go through, the good, the bad, He is with us always.
+No matter what we go through, the good, or the bad, He is with us always.
+We have a "real-time" God who is interactive and who can intervene on our behave if He choses to.

-3 — Realize that God is constantly working for us.
+3 — Realize that God is constantly working for our good.

 "And we know that in all things God works for the good of those who love him, who have been called according to his purpose."
 (Romans 8:28)

-God, as a perfect, loving Father, wants the best for us, His children, and He always works in our favor.
+God, as a perfect, loving Father, wants the best for us, His children, and He always working for our good.

 4 — Realize that God can do the impossible